Taking breaks and ending your shift

 What should I do if I don’t hear from my customer in a few hours?

 You should check if the customer is still available or wanting to talk.
 If not, after a reasonable amount of time has passed, you can close the conversation.
-The customer can always open the conversation again easily, and you should make this clear in your closing predefined content.
+The customer can always open the conversation again easily, and you should make this clear in your closing message (whether predefined or not).

 What should I do if a customer wants to speak to the manager?